Top tips for your very first dressage test

 Get your horse kitted out too

 Before you can compete, you need to make sure your horse looks the part too.
-At the lower dressage levels, your horse will need to be in a snaffle bridle and a plain noseband, and you won’t be allowed any training aids.
-You should also opt for a general-purpose saddle, and your numnah needs to be brown, black, or white.
+At the lower dressage levels, your horse will need to be in a snaffle bridle and a plain noseband, and you won’t be allowed any training aids, or boots.
+You could opt for a dressage saddle, however, a general-purpose saddle will be fine at the lower levels.
+A white saddle pad is also required.

 Follow this advice and you’re sure to look and feel the part during your first ever dressage test.
 This will give you the best possible chance of success.
 Good luck!